Pewaukee School District: Conference affiliation history

 In Academic Decathlon, PHS is a Division 2 school.
 In the 2017–2018 school year, the Pewaukee High School Academic Decathlon team took third overall in the state-wide competition.
 The team also came first in their division, and took the state title for Division 2.
 Due to this success, the team had the opportunity to advance on to the national competition where the competing members were able to place third overall in their division country-wide.
 The 2017–2018 school year was the most successful year for the Pewaukee High School Academic Decathlon team to date.
 The theme for the 2017–2018 school year was Africa and focused on the history, literature, science, social science, economics, music, and art of the greater region.
 In the 2006–2007 school year, the team placed sixth in the state.
 At the 2007 state competition, the Pewaukee Academic Decathlon team ranked eighth in Wisconsin and took the state title for Division 2.
 In the 2007–2008 school year, when the topic was the Civil War, the team placed third overall at the state competition, winning the state division title.
 It also placed third in the Super Quiz Oral Relay.

-On February 26, 2017, standout point guard Aidan Nordquist committed to Ripon College on scholarship.
-After his freshman year he left Ripon College to pursue a career in Canadian Axe Throwing.
-In 2020, Nordquist was suspended from the Canadian Axe Throwing League in allegations of using a corked axe.